juliusza/suspend-peripherals-service/README.md

 # What is this?

 I've got a bunch of devices connected to my home desktop PC: Display, Printer, Speakers.
 They all draw some amount of power, even on standby.
-The winner here are 5.1 Creative speakers - they consumer around 15W of my precious electricity.
+The winner here are 5.1 Creative speakers - they consume around 15W of my precious electricity.

 I've also found this USB relay board, that I've bought 10 years ago.